 You can navigate to open tabs and swipe the tabs to the right or left to cycle through.
 To keep the address bar in the traditional location, choose the Single tab, and you can choose the AA icon and the Show Top Address Bar to switch back and forth.

 Apple is an Exception: According to the reports, Safari continues to grow as a preferred browser due to additional features, ease of use, privacy and security features.

-For example, the browser is automatically installed on apple devices, and its cross-site intelligence tracking prevention reports provide information where you can see how the browser on your device prevented
+For example, the browser is automatically installed on Apple devices, and its cross-site intelligence tracking prevention reports provide information where you can see how the browser on your device prevented

 How to Use the Safari Web Browser on the iPhone?

-The Safari search engine comes by default on iPhones, iPod touches, or iPad.
+The Safari search engine comes by default on iPhones, iPod touches, or iPads.
 Safari is an excellent choice for many other shoppers, although you can grab third-party search engines from the App Store.
 Some laptop editions incorporated with Macs for several decades come as modified Safari's iOS version.

 The Smartphone Safari edition remains, furthermore, in several aspects distinctive.
 If you do not close the old webpages, it auto loads when you open Safari, but you can erase your digital footprints by closing the tabs.